iGhost/web-book-reader/README.md

-### Web Book Reader
+# Web Book Reader

-Is a test project.
+###It's a test project.

-It splits given files to small specified pieces of text small enoght to display on mobile devices.
+Splits given files to small pieces of text, enought to display on mobile devices.